Van Allen Probes: Science

 In May 2016, the research team published their initial findings, stating that the ring current that encircles Earth behaves in a much different way than previously understood.
 The ring current lies at approximately 10000 to 60000 km from Earth.
 Electric current variations represent the dynamics of only the low-energy protons.
 The data indicates that there is a substantial, persistent ring current around the Earth even during non-storm times, which is carried by high-energy protons.
 During geomagnetic storms, the enhancement of the ring current is due to new, low-energy protons entering the near-Earth region.

 Scientific results

-In February 2013, a third temporary Van Allen Radiation Belt was discovered by using data gathered by Van Allen Probes.
-The said third belt lasted a few weeks.
+In February 2013, a third, temporary radiation belt was discovered using data gathered by the Van Allen Probes.
+After a few weeks, the third belt was destroyed by a burst of solar wind.

 Spacecraft

 The Van Allen Probes consisted of two spin-stabilized spacecraft that were launched with a single Atlas V rocket.
 The two probes had to operate in the harsh conditions they were studying; while other satellites have the luxury of turning off or protecting themselves in the middle of intense space weather, the Van Allen Probes had to continue to collect data.
 The probes were, therefore, built to withstand the constant bombardment of particles and radiation they would experience in this intense area of space.